Platformatory/Query-Topic/README.md

 Make sure to replace the placeholder values (&lt;bootstrap_server:port>, &lt;apikey>, and &lt;apisecret>) with your actual Kafka credentials.
+**Note:** The API key and secret provided must have permission to read all relevant topics and the group ID (which can be provided in the client.properties file).
+If no group ID is provided, then read permission must be granted to 'foo,' which is the default group ID.

 ## Step 4: Run the *query-topic.py* Script with Input Parameters